 Can I eat or drink after a dental cleaning?

-If you choose to get a fluoride treatment at your dental cleaning, you’ll have to avoid all food and drink after your dental cleaning for 30 minutes.
+If you choose to get a fluoride treatment during your dental cleaning, you’ll have to avoid all food and drink after your dental cleaning for 30 minutes.
 Otherwise, you’re free to eat or drink right after!

 What should I not do after teeth cleaning?